puzzfuzz/puzzfuzz.github.io/_posts/2015-02-28-netflix-culture.md

 ##Freedom & Responsibility

-> **We Seek Excellence**
+> **We Seek Excellence**.
-> Our culture focuses on helping us achieve excellence
+> Our culture focuses on helping us achieve excellence.

 The central idea of the Netflix ethos is that a great workplace is defined by **stunning colleagues** (as opposed to lush benefits and free sushi lunches).
 Being demanding with expectations of employees has enabled Netflix to build an organization that embraces individual freedom while creating a highly-complex product stack without the need for excess process, wasting roster slots on support staff, or devolving into chaos.

-Netflix prioritizes excellence and performance in their employees when hiring, demanding that candidates are as responsible and good-natured as they are innovative (including a strict **no brilliant jerks** policy).
-By doing so, this enables a management philosophy of **context-driven autonomy** wherein employees are given the freedom and responsibility to exercise their own judgment over day-to-day activities.
+Netflix prioritizes **excellence** and **performance** in their employees when hiring, demanding that candidates are as responsible and good-natured as they are innovative (including a strict _no brilliant jerks_ policy).
+By doing so, this enables a management philosophy of **context-driven autonomy** wherein employees are given the freedom and responsibility to exercise their own judgment over day-to-day activities based on high-level strategy.

-A [highly-aligned, loosely coupled][slide_93] model for corporate teamwork has management setting clear goals and over-arching strategy while allowing individual teams to come up with their own tactics for execution.
+A [highly-aligned, loosely coupled][slide_93] model for corporate teamwork has management setting clear goals while allowing individual teams to come up with their own tactics for execution.
 Guarantee of employee excellence facilitates **trust between groups** allowing for ad- hoc communication in lieu of formal approval and sign off in triplicate.
 This enables small groups to execute exceptionally fast.

 ##A Team, Not a Family